Roundabouts Boost Safety in Pennsylvania and Beyond

 Flexibility Tailored to Traffic Flow

 While roundabouts are generally held to best accommodate traffic flow up to 20,000 vehicles per day, their capacity can be increased with some simple modification.
-“If you have a situation in which traffic flow is heavy or dominant from one direction, it may cause delays at a given roundabout entrance point as drivers will not be able to join the flow of traffic—and as roundabouts are traditionally non-signalized, there is no way to create traffic gaps,” said Vorisek.
+“If you have a situation in which traffic flow is heavy or dominant from one direction, it may cause delays at a given roundabout entrance point as drivers will not be able to join the flow of traffic—and as roundabouts are traditionally non-signalized, there is no way to create traffic gaps,” said Krajcovic.
 “In these instances, we’ve added a ‘metering signal’ featuring automated traffic detection that can regulate heavy or dominant traffic and give all drivers the chance to enter the roundabout.”
 This solution allows the roundabout to compensate for intermittent traffic increases and retain its ‘free-flowing’ attributes during less heavily traveled hours.

 “The use of roundabouts has increased exponentially—as the data shows, the trend is going a long way toward improving safety.”